What helps,

 Writers' HQ

-A UK-based writing community built by writers, for writers — with free online retreats, flash fiction events, and short courses.
-Warm, practical, and refreshingly unstuffy.
-Free to join, with an optional membership for more.
+A UK-based writing community built by writers, for writers — free online retreats, flash fiction events, and short courses.
+Warm, practical and unstuffy.

 writershq.co.uk →